-Diversity in our workforce and equal opportunities for all – regardless of arbitrary factors – is not only self-evident for us, it’s also a matter close to our hearts.
+Diversity in our workforce and equal opportunities for all – regardless of arbitrary factors – are not only self-evident for us, but also a matter close to our hearts.

 We are a socially responsible company and want to implement this conviction in our daily interactions.
 Diversity is an asset that we treasure!
 With our values, we make it clear what we stand for: "Making (y)our world a better place."

 To date, this understanding has not been captured with the use of performance indicators, but we are enacting a variety of measures to underpin our commitment to social corporate leadership.

 Over the last few years, we have focused on the issues of pay equity and the advancement of women and want to continue to actively and systematically establish a Diversity Management Program in the future.

 We are convinced that a workforce distinguished by diversity, in which everyone is respected and accepted, encourages innovation and creativity.
 As a European outdoor company in a dynamic and competitive market, innovation and creativity are particularly important in order to differentiate ourselves as a brand.
 We serve a diverse, international target group that covers a broad age range.
 Diversity in our workforce is a major advantage in meeting their wide variety of needs.

 We have also taken this insight into account in the development of our new idea management system, "Steps".
 In this program, all employees can actively participate and exchange with others, from developing an idea, to working out the specifics until its implementation.
 See - "Time spent at work is also time spent living"